gogocat/jasmine-test-injector/README.md

 });
 ```
 **What is happening in this code...**
-$injector is the global function which use jQuery to load the target script and then:
+$injector is a global function which use jQuery to load the target script and then:

 1. Open up the closure (testiife.js)